-Caring for Cognitive Impairment campaign is proudly supported by the following organisations.
-Organisations featuring the book icon have provided details of the initiatives they have undertaken, which may be useful for campaign participants.
+The Caring for Cognitive Impairment campaign was proudly supported by the following organisations.
+Organisations featuring the book icon have provided further details of the initiatives they have undertaken.

 Get your organisation involved by following the link below.

 The Australian Physiotherapy Association supports the Caring for Cognitive Impairment Campaign.
 We support our members to provide best practice care to their clients living with, or at risk of, cognitive impairment.

 We support the Caring for Cognitive Impairment campaign to shine a light on the often under-recognised and poorly managed issue of cognitive impairment in our hospitals.
 To help improve patient outcomes and experience, we are working to determine the burden of hospital-acquired delirium, and to provide guidance on how to best manage patients.

 NARI supports the Caring for Cognitive Impairment Campaign.
 NARI’s mission is to improve the health and wellbeing of older people through research and evidence based practice.